CashMoney-Relentless/3-pin-3-cylinder-Gauge-To-Beamng-or-other-/README.md

 ## Installation
 1. **BeamNG mod**
-- Copy `gaugesController.lua` into your vehicle folder inside the mod (see file tree).
+- Copy `gaugesController.lua` into your vehicle folder inside the mod.
-- Add the `luaControllers` snippet to your vehicle's jbeam.
+- Add the `luaControllers` code to your vehicle's jbeam.
 - Repack the mod or keep it in `mods/unpacked`.

 2. **Arduino**
 - Open `tach_output.ino` in Arduino IDE.
-- Upload to your Arduino that appears on `COM4`.
+- Upload to your Arduino `COM4`.
-- Ensure `tachPin` is connected to a proper driver and then to your gauge.
+- the `tachPin` should be the one that is connected to you gauge.

 3. **Processing**
-- Open `BeamNG_to_Arduino_Tach.pde` in Processing.
+- Open `the processing code` in Processing.
 - If the BeamNG Lua could not open COM5, set `USE_UDP_FALLBACK = true` and configure BeamNG's telemetry UDP to send RPMs to the listener you implement.
 - Run the Processing sketch.
 It will attempt to open COM5 and COM4.